Student Accommodation

 You can see more info in the accommodation journey FAQs below, including more detail around the ballot.

-We have a range of halls with different room, price and location options.
-It's worth considering what's important to you.
+We have a range of halls with different room type, price and location options.
+It's worth considering what's important to you when making your choices.

 Which student accommodation is right for me?